11 min read

 • resilience, to enable them to deal with lost sales opportunities and customer challenges

-• IT literacy; specifically CRM and collaboration tools, and tools to distribute (and/or create) content together with an awareness of how their industry is developing through new technologies.
+• IT literacy; specifically CRM and collaboration tools and tools to distribute (and/or create) content together with an awareness of how their industry is developing through new technologies and emerging markets.

 Hello to an alternative to the SDR/AE Model